working-group-purescript-es/purescript-elmish/docs/dom-elements.md

 ### **Q:** ok, but what if I need to pass other props, besides `className`?

 To facilitate this, every element in `Elmish.HTML.Styled` has two versions - e.g. `button` and `button_` (note the underscore).
-The former just takes CSS class as parameter, while the latter also takes the other props as a record:
+The former just takes CSS class as parameter, while the latter also takes other props as a record:

 ```haskell
 import Elmish.HTML.Styled as H